nautobot/nautobot/nautobot/docs/plugins/development.md

 ## Initial Setup

+!!! important "Use a Development Environment, Not Production For Plugin Development"
+    The development environment should not be your production environment.
+For information on getting started with a development environment, check out https://nautobot.readthedocs.io/en/latest/development/getting-started/.

 ### Plugin Structure

 Although the specific structure of a plugin is largely left to the discretion of its authors, a Nautobot plugin that makes use of all available plugin features described in this document would look something like this: